Customer Experience Journey Mapping

 Experience Pillar #1 - Journey Mapping End-to-End Digital Journeys:

-This journey is mapped with a mix of wireframes and commentary that defines the broader flow of content as well as a deep layer of detail describing the functional behaviours of specific pages.
+This journey is mapped using a mix of wireframes and commentary that defines the broader content flow, along with detailed descriptions of the functional behaviours of specific pages.

 It is this layer of detail that separates average experiences from amazing ones.
 This process of digital journey mapping is also referred to as UX (user experience) Design.